 Poor shooting, of one kind or another, has been the main complaint from myself and the readers of this blog for about 58 games now.
 The Sixers can't hit threes and they're woefully bad from the charity stripe as well.
 It's time to take a look at what their poor free throw shooting has cost them, in terms of wins and losses.
 Actually, I think the findings will surprise you.
-Thanks to
+Thanks to John, from the comments, for suggesting this topic.

 The Sixers rank fourth from last in the league in free throw percentage.
 Only Charlotte, Atlanta and Orlando are worse (odd that two teams below the Sixers are playoff teams.
 Orlando is dragged down by Dwight Howard).
 They rank 11th in free throws made, 7th in free throws attempted.